synesthesiam/voice2json/docs/index.md

 Why not just use [Google](https://assistant.google.com/), [Dragon](https://www.nuance.com/dragon.html), or even [Snips](https://snips.ai/)?

 Cloud-based speech and intent recognition services, such as Google Assistant or Amazon's Alexa, require a constant Internet connection to function.
 Additionally, they keep a copy of everything you say on their servers.
-Despite the high accuracy and deep integration with other services, this approach is **too brittle and uncomfortable** for some people.
+Despite the high accuracy and deep integration with other services, this approach is **too brittle and uncomfortable** for me.

 Dragon Naturally Speaking and Snips offer local installations and offline functionality.
 Unfortunately, Dragon requires Microsoft Windows to function.
-It is *possible* to use [Dragon in Wine on Linux](http://appdb.winehq.org/objectManager.php?sClass=application&iId=2077) or via a virtual machine, but is not officially supported by [Nuance](https://www.nuance.com).
-Snips offers and impressive amount of functionality and is [easy to interoperate with](https://docs.snips.ai/reference/hermes), but still [requires an online account](https://console.snips.ai/login) to create an assistant.
-Additionally, Snips is not yet fully open source, so any artifacts created for your Snips-based assistant may not be portable to another platform of **your choice** in the future.
+It is *possible* to use [Dragon in Wine on Linux](http://appdb.winehq.org/objectManager.php?sClass=application&iId=2077) or via a virtual machine, but is difficult to set up and not officially supported by [Nuance](https://www.nuance.com).
+Snips offers an impressive amount of functionality and is [easy to interoperate with](https://docs.snips.ai/reference/hermes), but [requires an online account](https://console.snips.ai/login) just to create an assistant.
+Additionally, Snips is not yet fully open source, so any artifacts created for a Snips-based assistant may **not be portable** to another platform in the future.

 ### No Magic, No Surprises

-`voice2json` is **not A.I.**, does not attempt to guess what you mean or want, and keeps **everything** on your machine.
+`voice2json` is **not an A.I.**.
+It does not attempt to guess what you want to do, and keeps **everything** on your local machine.
 There is no online account sign-up needed, **no privacy policy** to review, and no advertisements.
 All generated artifacts are in [standard data formats](formats.md); typically just text.

 Once you've installed `voice2json` and [downloaded a profile](https://github.com/synesthesiam/voice2json-profiles), there is no longer a need for an Internet connection.
 At runtime, `voice2json` will only every write to your [profile directory](profiles.md) or the system's temporary directory (`/tmp`).